BLS Provider for Nursing Students

 Q: How much does it cost?

-A: $110.
-A $25 walk-in fee applies for bookings made less than 24 hours in advance.
+A: The course fee is $110.00.
+Please note that a $25.00 walk-in fee applies for bookings made less than 24 hours in advance.

 Q: What will I learn in the course?